funnywayrush84/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, determine the most important tasks to complete, as these should take priority.
 Then, break down each task into smaller, manageable steps, which will make it easier to stay focused and on track.

 Use task management tools, such as Trello or Asana, to keep track of your tasks and progress.
 These tools can help organize your thoughts and make your workflow more structured.
 Additionally, set reminders and deadlines for each tasks so that you stay on schedule and don't fall behind.
 Finally, remember to take breaks and give yourself time to refocus and recharge.
 By prioritizing tasks effectively, planning yourtime wisely and staying organized, you can become a more effective programmer and reach your goals more quickly.

+# 2023-11-28
+- "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
+So far, the universe is winning." - Rich Cook.

+This quote highlights the importance of designing user-friendly and intuitive software, as well as the ongoing challenge of anticipating and accounting for human error.
+As technology continues to advance, it's crucial for programmers to prioritize usability and accessibility in their work.